Wesleyan-Media-Project/creative_overview/README.md

 # creative_overview

-An overview of all repos belonging to the CREATIVE project Also check [Variable Wiki](https://github.com/Wesleyan-Media-Project/fb_entities_2020/wiki/Variable-Description) for clarity on acronyms.
+An overview of all repos belonging to the CREATIVE project.
+Also check [Variable Wiki](https://github.com/Wesleyan-Media-Project/fb_entities_2020/wiki/Variable-Description) for clarity on acronyms.

 ## Summary of Working Repositories